1jour1vin

 Wine rated (2024 guide) 97/100

-Sweet tobacco, cigar box, berries, and minerals.
-The nose is slightly zesty and lemony.
-The palate is very refined and juicy, with lots of fine tannins.
-Silky, fluid and linear, with a very elegant and smooth finish.
+Mild tobacco, cigar box, berries, and mineral notes.
+The nose has a hint of zest and lemon.
+The palate is very refined and juicy, with plenty of fine tannins.
+Silky, smooth, and linear, with a very elegant and soft finish.
 46% Cabernet Sauvignon from the Adrianna vineyard and 44% Malbec and 10% Cabernet Franc from the Nicasia vineyard.
-Very refined, long and Bordeaux-style.
-This wine is already drinking very well, but will continue to do so for a long time.
+Very refined, long, and Bordeaux-style.
+This wine is already very drinkable, but it will remain so for a long time.

 Loading...